lchinguyen/metal-kernel-agent/README.md

 # Metal Kernel Agent:
 An agentic context-engineering framework that uses Codex-guided optimization loops to iteratively design, benchmark, analyze, and improve custom Apple Metal kernels for transformer inference workloads.

+## Mission

 Metal Kernel Agent is a project for Codex-driven agentic optimization of Apple Metal kernels for local AI inference.
 The goal is to use an explicit multi-agent workflow to design, benchmark, critique, and improve custom Metal Shading Language kernels for transformer-style operators on Apple Silicon, with Torch used only as the baseline and correctness reference while the optimized paths remain real custom GPU kernels.

-## Mission

-Codex-driven agentic optimization of Apple Metal kernels for local AI inference.

 ## Architecture